-The Competent Authority for the issue of an ETOPS operational approval to an operator is the authority that has issued its Air Operator Certificate.
+The competent authority Competent Authority for the issue of an ETOPS operational approval to an operator is the authority that has issued its air operator certificate.

-Nevertheless, as the operational approval requires the operator to comply with the continuing airworthiness requirements of Annex 8 of this AMC, the operator has to ensure that the specific ETOPS elements related to continuing airworthiness are approved by the Competent Authority designated in Annex I (Part-M) to Regulation (EC) 2042/2003.
+Nevertheless, as the operational approval requires the operator to comply with the continuing airworthiness requirements of Annex Appendix 8 to of this AMC, the operator has to ensure that the specific ETOPS elements related to continuing airworthiness are approved by the competent authority Competent Authority designated in Annex I (Part-M) to Regulation (EC) 2042/2003 (EU) No 1321/2014.